The general guide to searching for items held in the Senate House library applies to searching for maps as well. A few points to make are:

 - Some geographic areas are covered by map series in which cases there are no individual records for separate sheets.
 E.g. Ordnance Survey series cover Great Britain at a range of scales.

 - At present, it is not possible to search for maps by scale on the main catalogue.
 However, COPAC does have this option.
-From the Main Catalogue, choose COPAC, press Enter COPAC and choose Map search at the bottom of the list.
-Enter your search terms and select the Library as University of London ULRLS’.
+From the Main Catalogue, choose COPAC, press Enter COPAC and choose Map search, the third tab.
+Enter your search terms and select the Library as Senate House Libraries, and you can then specify 'Held at’ Senate House Library.

 The Map Collection is available by prior appointment only.